pranjalbhagat/pranjalbhagat/README.md

 # Hi, I'm Pranjal
 ## Data Analyst

-Studying Masters of Science in Data Analytics at [Clark University](https://www.clarku.edu/)
+Studying Masters of Science in Data Analytics at [Clark University](https://www.clarku.edu/).

-Working as a Business Intelligence Analyst Intern [Bentley University](https://www.linkedin.com/feed/update/urn:li:activity:7157175848746237952/) Boston,MA
+Working as a Business Intelligence Analyst Intern [Bentley University](https://www.linkedin.com/feed/update/urn:li:activity:7157175848746237952/), Boston,MA.

 ### Don't just look at the Data.
 Play with it.
 It will surely tell you a Story! 📊